nohat/dimming/docs/integration-guides/zigbee2mqtt.md

 ## Implementing Universal Lighting Control for Zigbee2MQTT Devices

-Zigbee2MQTT (Z2M) is a standalone application that bridges Zigbee networks to MQTT, and Home Assistant then integrates with Z2M via its MQTT integration and MQTT Discovery.
+Zigbee2MQTT (Z2M) is a standalone application that bridges Zigbee networks to MQTT, and Home Assistant then integrates with Z2M via its MQTT integration and MQTT Discovery
+.
 This means our changes will primarily focus on how Home Assistant's MQTT Light integration consumes and exposes Z2M's capabilities.

 ### 1. Understanding Zigbee2MQTT's Capabilities for Dynamic Control

 My research confirms that Z2M is quite capable in this area:

 - **Native `move`/`stop`:** Z2M _does_ expose Zigbee's Level Control Cluster `Move` and `Stop` commands via specific MQTT payloads.
 For example, `{"brightness_move": 40}` to start dimming up at 40 units/second, and `{"brightness_move": 0}` to stop (or `{"color_temp_move": "stop"}`).
 This is excellent!
-- **Transitions:** Z2M supports `transition` parameters in its `set` payloads (e.g., `{"brightness": 100, "transition": 3}`).
+- **Transitions:** Z2M supports `transition` parameters in its `set` payloads (e.g., `{"brightness": 100, "transition":
+  3}`).
 - **MQTT Discovery:** Z2M uses MQTT Discovery to announce devices and their capabilities to Home Assistant.
 This is how Home Assistant creates `light` entities for Z2M-connected lights.
 - **Controller Events:** Z2M publishes events from remotes/buttons to MQTT topics.
 Home Assistant can consume these via MQTT Device Triggers or Event entities.

 ### 2. Required Changes for Zigbee2MQTT Support

 The bulk of the work will be in the **Home Assistant MQTT Light integration** (`homeassistant/components/mqtt/light.py`) to properly map our new `dynamic_control` service parameters to Z2M's MQTT payloads and to consume Z2M's state.

 This would fit into **Phase 3b: Integration-Specific Updates** of our overall plan, alongside ZHA and Z-Wave JS.